PavanRangani/docs/docs/prd/insurance/insurance-requirement.md

 - For each article type user can either select `Blanket` or `Itemized`
 - When user select Blanket type, user can manually enter values.
 - But when user selects Itemized, system pulls current value data of all assets of selected type and shows it here.
 Its not editable.
-  - For e.g. When user selects Itemized for Arts, system pulls current valuation of all Vauable Article assets whose type is ART and shows its current value sum in Insured value field.
+  - For e.g. When user selects Itemized for Arts, system pulls current valuation of all Valuable Article assets whose type is ART and shows its current value sum in Insured value field.

 [Mockups](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDScfKBntr_haNHh2Gdsx1zS1w)